 • • •

-If you’re from Canada like Lauren, do you agree with the 10 points that she wrote about your country?
+If you’re a local like Lauren, do you agree with the Canada facts that she wrote about your country?
 Maybe you have something to add too?

-Anyhow, Canda is truly an amazing country and here’s to hoping that I get to visit it soon!
+Anyhow, Canada is truly an amazing country, and here’s to hoping that I get to visit it soon!